bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 ===CONTENTS===

-Moodle 1.9.13+LAEv1.4 consists of Moodle 1.9.13 (20110801) as well as a number of CLAMP-developed features and bug fixes.
+Moodle 1.9.14+LAEv1.5 consists of Moodle 1.9.14 (20111010) as well as a number of CLAMP-developed features and bug fixes.
+This is a security release that incorporates the 1.9.14 fixes into the Liberal Arts Edition.

 The following features are included: